Dr Michelle Addison

 - Addison M. Overcoming Arlie Hochschild’s concepts of the 'real' and 'false' self by drawing on Pierre Bourdieu's concept of habitus.
 Emotion, Space and Society 2017, 23, 9-15.

-- Addison M. Social games and Identity Distinction at work: Playing with class, gender and emotion (contracted).
+- Addison M. Social Games and Identity in the Higher Education Workplace: Playing with Gender, Class and Emotion (contracted).
 Houndsmill, Basingstoke and Hampshire: Palgrave Macmillan, 2016.

 - Addison M, Mountford V. Talking the talk and fitting in: Troubling the practices of speaking ‘what you are worth’ in Higher Education in the UK.
 Sociological Research Online 2015, 20(2), 4.